Below you find the frequently asked questions. In case you have any other questions, feel free to get in touch via firstname.lastname@example.org

 Choose a power bank that is capable of Power Delivery (PD).
 Also, make sure that your desired output voltage is listed in the specifications and that it has enough power for your application.

-This power bank is capable of all four voltage options (9V, 12V, 15V, 20V) at full power (3A) and it is widely available (via Amazon or Aliexpress).
+This power bank is capable of all four voltage options (9V, 12V, 15V, 20V) at full power (3A).
+In addition, the two USB-A ports can also be used for 9V and 12V applications.
+It is widely available (via Amazon or Aliexpress).

 How long can my device be powered from one charge?